Complete and competitive financial markets in a complex world: The Economy.

-A more interesting question concerns the conditions under which the ranking $\ge_*$ coincides with the ranking $\ge_P$ for some {\it endogenous} probability measure $P$.
-In this case we shall say that $\ge_*$ is {\it represented} by $P$.
-We shall address this question in the last section of this paper.
+An interesting question raised by the preceding examples concerns the conditions under which a given ranking $\ge_*$ coincides with the ranking $\ge_{_P}$ for some {\it endogenous} probability charge $P$.
+Notice that in Example \ref{ex filter} we only showed that $\ge_{_P}$ is compatible with $\ge_\F$ but we may still have that $f\ge_{_P}h$ while $f\not\ge_\F h$.
+We shall obtain an indirect answer to this question in Theorem \ref{th L1}.